DevMountain/react-drills/README.md

 * Run `npm install` in each `app-#/` folder before starting the questions.
   * You can either run `npm install` for each `app-#/` before starting question one or just remember to run `npm install` as you move from question to question.

-You can then test your work for each question as you develope a solution by running `npm run start`.
+You can then test your work for each question, as you develope a solution, by running `npm run start`.

 ## Set 1